|

 2. We are loved for who we are rather than the presents we give at Christmas.

-3. Remember to relax and enjoy the holiday season, resisting the stresses of the season. |
+3. Remember to relax and enjoy the holiday season, resisting the stresses of the season.

-Story of Thanksgiving with Singing Bird the Native American
+Story of Thanksgiving with Anthropologist Annie

 Learning Points